 The two learning venues are linked in different ways.
 The schools address the coherence between the learning venues in their pedagogical didactical strategy.
 Teachers visit the apprentice’s company, and the student’s personal educational plan provides a key tool for integrating and coordinating the two learning venues.

 Coherence between the two learning venues can be supported in different ways.
-VET colleges are recommended to focus on it, to include it in their pedagogical-didactical strategy and to document it in their annual quality reports (Handleplaner for øget gennemførelse) to the Ministry of Education.
+VET colleges are recommended to focus on it, to include it in their pedagogical-didactical strategy and to integrate it in quality assurance procedures.
 Teachers are encouraged to visit companies and to cooperate with in-company trainers, as well as to take part in some on-the-job learning schemes in a company for a period of time.